What do you do when you don’t know what to do?

 Over time, bosses and organizations recognize you as having the “right stuff” and as high-potential talent.
 As a result, you are afforded some of the most sought-after opportunities for leadership and career advancement.

-“No doubt, learning agility is important for a long career,” says Hallenbeck.
+“No doubt, learning agility is important for career longevity,” says Hallenbeck.
 “No one gets to rest on past accomplishments.
 You have to keep asking, what am I capable of doing next?”

 To excel at learning from experience and succeed in changing times, work on these 4 things: